NateEag/how-i-code/content/software-surprises.rst

 No program is perfect.

-Even if there were a perfect program, you would not `understand it perfectly
+Even if one were, you would not `understand it perfectly
-</understanding-problems.html>`__, so it would still sometimes surprise you.
+</understanding-problems.html>`__, so sometimes it would surprise you.

-Pleasant surprises, where a program does something helpful, fun, or interesting that you did not expect, require no special treatment.
+Pleasant surprises require no special treatment.
 It will be appreciated, however, if you take a moment to thank the programmer(s) for their hard work on your behalf when you encounter such a surprise.

 When a program unleashes an unpleasant surprise on you, the first thing to do is `stop <http://www.chiark.greenend.org.uk/~sgtatham/bugs.html#antelope>`__.

-If the surprise is not pleasant, your instinct will be to do something - perhaps try the action again, to see if it works this time, or to restart the program, or the computer.
+If the surprise is not pleasant, your instinct will be to do something - try the action again to see if it works this time, or restart the program, or the computer.

-By doing any of those things, you risk losing a bug to the mists of time.
-If you change anything, you may lose the only evidence anyone has ever had that a bug exists.
+If you do any of those things, you may lose a bug to the mists of time by destroying the only evidence anyone has ever had that a bug exists.

 Once you have prevented yourself from damaging the computer's state, write down the sequence of events leading up to the surprise, ending with the surprise